 - Repeat steps 1 thru 3 with the other 2 portions of candy.
 Note: you could divide this into two rolls versus three, but I find it harder to work with and roll.

-- Transfer rolls to a wax paper lined cookie sheet and place in a freezer for ten minutes.
+- Transfer rolls to a wax paper-lined cookie sheet and place it in a freezer for ten minutes.
 Cut into 3/4 inch pieces and store in an airtight container.